simplelogica/algolia_drupal/README.md

 1. Download the Algolia PHP client into the _libraries_ folder of your Drupal application and rename its folder to _algoliasearch_.
-2. Download this module into your _modules_ directory.
+2. Download this module into your _modules_ directory: `git clone https://github.com/simplelogica/algolia_drupal.git sites/all/modules/custom/algolia`.
 And enable it with the command `drush en algolia`.
 3. Create your own customization module to configure indexes, content-types and serializations (see next section).